Javascript Menu by Deluxe-Tree.com

 The suburban housing communities normally come with a clubhouse which features a pool, fitness center, and various other amenities.
 Unlike in some other countries like China, these houses and communities are NOT wholly owned by any entity.
 They are modelled after communities in the USA and many other countries whereby the plots of land are individually sold, the developer builds the clubhouse and amenities to increase the value of the land, and some juristic entity takes over and collects a small maintenance fee from the residents (in the case of rental properties, normally covered by the landlord, i.e., included within rent) to pay for security guards, gardeners, facility maintenance, etc. These gated communities usually run well, as is proven by the older ones, with few exceptions.

 Thais are traditionally heavy investors in property, especially owners of export factories who often have far more money than they know what to do with.
 You may have already noticed that Thai bank accounts offer negligible interest.
-Many wealthy people buy condos and houses as investment properties, which have appreciated in value many times faster than bank interest rates since 2001, with any rent collected seen as a bonus.
-It is common for wealthy Thais to buy a property for their young children or relatives and rent it out until they grow up!
+Many wealthy Thai people buy condos and houses as investment properties, which have appreciated in value many times faster than bank interest rates, with any rent collected being a bonus.
+The overall equation makes property investment much more attractive than money in the bank.
+It is also common for wealthy Thais to buy a property for their young children or relatives and rent it out until they grow up (but after they grow up, the children often have other ideas about where they want to live...).

 Foreigners cannot own land & house, but can only rent or 30-year lease.